thomas-liao/Food_Mate/README.md

 For back end we choose springboot and h2 database as server and database to store user and restaurant information.
 The whole project is under restful-web-services folder.
 To run the whole projects, user Intellij to import the whole project, waiting for dependency downloaded, and click run button, you are ready to go!

+### Recommender System

+We currently implemented an SVD-based collaborative filtering system to perform ranking on all available hosts according to the history of the guest and his/her similarity with other guests.
+The core code is currently using Python and called by Java ProcessBuilder class.
+We will consider rewrite it in Java and add more logic on top of that.

-For the Recommendation part, we use python to do the prediction part, so some python packages are also needed to run the whole project. run
+Some python packages are needed to run the whole project. run

 `pip install -r requirement.txt`